 Within an API are the protocols that allow for application integration to take place.

-While APIs these days are most often referencing web APIs, APIs have long been used with the integration of on-premise based software systems.
+While APIs these days are most often referencing web APIs, APIs have long been used to integrate on-premise software systems.
 They have played a significant role in SOA (service-oriented architecture), which has mainly taken place on-premise.
 This means application integration was only really able to take place internally.
 With the web and the development of cloud applications, application integration is more commonly an external process.
-You do not necessarily have to an application stored on your computer for you to be able to access the API of an application.
+You do not necessarily need to have an application stored on your computer for you to be able to access the API of an application.

 APIs and Web Applications